tuethu/IBM-Data-Science-Course/Course 7_Data Analysis with Python/Module 2_Data Wrangling/Readme.md

 - Data formatting is critical for making data from various sources consistent and comparable.

+## Deal with missing data

+- 1. Drop data
+a.
+Drop the whole row
+b.
+Drop the whole column

+- 2. Replace data
+a.
+Replace it by mean
+b.
+Replace it by frequency
+c.
+Replace it based on other functions

 - Master the techniques in Python to convert units of measurement, like transforming "city miles per gallon" to "city-liters per 100 kilometers" for ease of comparison and analysis.
 ```
 # Convert mpg to L/100km by mathematical operation (235 divided by mpg) L/100km = 235 / mpg